mauricioaniche/ck/README.md

 ## How to use the standalone version

-You need at least Java 11 to be able to compile and run this tool.
+You need at least Java 8 to be able to compile and run this tool.

 To use the _latest version_ (which you should), clone the project and generate a JAR.
 A simple `mvn clean compile assembly:single` generates the single JAR file for you (see your _target_ folder).

 Then, just run:
 ```
-java -jar ck-x.x.x-SNAPSHOT-jar-with-dependencies.jar <project dir> <use jars:true|false>
+java -jar ck-x.x.x-SNAPSHOT-jar-with-dependencies.jar <project dir> <use jars:true|false> <max files per partition, 0=automatic selection> <variables and fields metrics?
+True|False>
 ```

-Project dir refers to the directory where CK can find all the source code to be parsed.
+`Project dir` refers to the directory where CK can find all the source code to be parsed.
 Ck will recursively look for .java files.
 CK can use the dependencies of the project as to improve its precision.
-The 'use jars' parameters tells CK to look for any .jar files in the directory and use them to better resolve types.
+The `use jars` parameters tells CK to look for any .jar files in the directory and use them to better resolve types. `Max files per partition` tells JDT the size of the batch to process.
+Let us decide that for you and start with 0; if problems happen (i.e., out of memory) you think of tuning it.
+Finally, `variables and field metrics` indicates to CK whether you want metrics at variable- and field-levels too.
+They are highly fine-grained and produce a lot of output;
+you should skip it if you only need metrics at class or method level.

 The tool will generate three csv files: class, method, and variable levels.